Is a Business Loan Installment or Revolving Credit? – Key Differences

 • Potential for penalties for late payments.

-• Can lead to increased debt if not managed properly.
+• It can lead to increased debt if not managed properly.

 How do Installment Loans work in Small Business Financing?